jaygurnani/CheckoutInterview/README.md

 ## Assumptions Made
 - No need for `async` code and this can be improved later.
 - Interaction with the API is done by `merchantId`.
 With this flow it means the merchant always get a static URL to use.
-- A cursor is returned so that the merchant can reconcillate the existing data. `NULL` is returned for the cursor if we are on the last item.
+- A cursor is returned so that the merchant can reconcillate the existing data. `NULL` is returned for the cursor if this is the last item.
 - The Merchant does not need the full credit card number on the response and so we mask it and assume all credit cards have 12+ digits.
 - Only 4 currencies can currently be used right now.
 - Unit test only written for the Service layer.
 - `Given/When/Then` structure used for unit testing.
 - SOLID principles applied to code.
+- No authentication or authorisation is currently implemented.

 ## Going beyond
 - Application intially seeds the database and so we can instantly test the code.
 This is setup in the `Program.cs` file with the function -           `DBHelper.SeedDb(50);`